Start-Up And Adjusting

 Recommended Jetting Specifications

-As I have mentioned before, all of my research, and developement has been done using the Dyno-Jet Kit that I recommend.
+As I have mentioned before, all of my research, and developement has been done using the Yost "Power Tube" jet kit that I recommend.
 It is the kit for generic Harly-Davidson Big Twin Evo's which are closest to the state-of-tune of our old Chiefs.
-I have never, nor will I ever run one of these carbs without this kit, because the Dyno-Jet factory did the research to give back the power, and drivability to this carb that was lost while making it pass strict California emissions tests.
+I have never, nor will I ever run one of these carbs without this kit, because the Yost "Power Tube" factory did the research to give back the power, and drivability to this carb that was lost while making it pass strict California emissions tests.
 This jet kit on the H-D's added back 24.5% more power to an Evo motor when used with a K&N Filter!
 I want the same increase in power, and throttle response on my bike, as I am sure you will too!
-The carb in it's stock form will start nice, idle great, and run well, but it won't be as good as one with the jet kit!
+The carb in it's stock form runs poorly (too lean), and the other jet kits REALLY don't work on Chiefs!

 Important-Read Each Catagory Below for Full Details!